Data-Aware Device Scheduling for Federated Edge Learning: System Model and Problem Formulation

-where $v_{i,k}$ and $\gamma_{i,k}$ are defined as $v_i$ and $\gamma_i$, respectively, but for specific dataset $k$.
-Note that this measure is in line with federated learning principles, as it can be evaluated on-device, and it does not reveal any privacy-sensitive information about the dataset.
+Note that this measure is in line with federated learning principles, as it can be evaluated on-device, and it does not reveal any privacy-sensitive information about the dataset. {\revision If fact, by combining several measures into one weighted index, it is hard for an eavesdropper to extract information about the dataset's raw elements if they intercept the index.}

 We formulate the first goal of the device selection problem as:

 where $x=[x_1,...,x_K]$ and $x_k$, for $k=1,2,\ldots,K$, is a binary variable that indicates whether or not device $k$ is scheduled to send an update, and $I_k$ is the diversity index.